inquisitour/skin_tone_detection/guide.md

    ```
    python data/data_preprocessing.py
    ```
+2. This script will:
+   - Load images from the raw data directory
+   - Use DeepGaze to detect skin areas in each image
+   - Preprocess the skin-detected areas for CNN input
-2. This will load, preprocess, and split the data into training, validation, and test sets.
+   - Split the data into training, validation, and test sets
 3. Verify that the script runs without errors and prints the shapes of the datasets.

 ## 4. Model Training